Predicting Social Media User Actions: A Hybrid Approach for Common and Rare Behavior Prediction on Bluesky: Data and Task Description

 The modeling task is to predict how a real user, knowing which of the 25 \textit{persona} clusters that user belonged to, would respond to the conversation i.e. firstly to predict the \texttt{action} that the user took, and secondly to generate the \texttt{text} that they wrote if applicable.
 Table~\ref{tab:examplefromtrainingdataset} shows an example from the dataset, and Table~\ref{tab:actiondistribution} provides the complete list of all 12 possible Bluesky user actions that appear in the training data.

 \paragraph{Persona Clusters} In total, 25 different persona clusters exist in the dataset.
-While details of the clustering method were not provided during the challenge, from inspection of the text content of their messages, they mainly represent coherent behavioral groupings, such as scientific communities, sports fandoms, and political affiliations.
+From inspection of the text content of their messages, they mainly represent coherent behavioral groupings, such as scientific communities, sports fandoms, and political affiliations \cite{bückkaeffer2025textttblueprintsocialmediauser}.
 Our manual reviewing of TF-IDF analyses on 25 clusters found that the primary distinction was whether clusters focused on political topics, with political clusters differing mainly in the intensity of political sentiment and country of interest, while non-political clusters were primarily centered on technology, art, or adult content.

 \paragraph{Social Media Context} Public access to Bluesky opened in February 2024, leading to a rapid increase in users and the inclusion of very recent content, so content in the training data is potentially more up-to-date than that found in frontier LLMs.
 This influx likely consisted of entire communities with shared interests, resulting in an over-representation of certain viewpoints and a higher frequency of positive actions (e.g., LIKE; see Table~\ref{tab:actiondistribution}) compared to negative ones.
 Additionally, since most accounts are new, the high number of FOLLOW actions likely reflects users actively building their networks during this period.